 Q. Why is this review taking place now?

 A. The State System and its 14 universities are facing unprecedented challenges, including lagging state funding and declining enrollment at most universities—challenges similar to those facing virtually all of public higher education in America.
-At the same time, the universities are aligning their academic offerings to meet the needs of students and employers.
+At the same time, the universities are preparing for the future by aligning their academic offerings to meet the needs of students and employers.
 This review is intended to help the universities and the System identify new opportunities that will allow us to better serve students in every region of the Commonwealth through high-quality educational experiences at an exceptional value.